 It’s very funny that you say that, because right now, I’m in the process of rediscovering Chaplin.

 Because you’re co-starring now with his daughter Géraldine Chaplin in “Au delà des murs”?

 Exactly.
-I recently saw “The Great Dictator” again, as well as “The Kid” which is incredibly beautiful.
-And as you indicate: the eyes of an actor can tell you a whole story and you do realize that as an actor, but very often, dialogue becomes pretty dominant in most of the scenes you do.
+I recently saw “The Great Dictator” again, as well as “The Kid” which are incredibly beautiful.
+And as you point out: the eyes of an actor can tell you a whole story and you do realize that as an actor, but very often, dialogue becomes pretty dominant in most of the scenes you do.

 Do you think “Un début prometteur” could be a turning point in your career?
 A leading role in an interesting French film, accessible to a broad an international audience, it certainly can open new doors?

 That’s an interesting subject to talk about, but you have to very careful when and if you take that step.
 Some internationally accomplished actors also went from dramatic roles to playing lighthearted characters, and looking at it in retrospect, it hasn’t always been a wise choice.
 On the other hand, I can imagine that they can only play so many dramatic roles, you know what I mean?
 There comes a time when you need some room to breathe, that you really need to take a break after playing in dramas time and time again.
 But I haven’t reached that point yet (laughs): if I would be able to do this once in a while, that would be perfect!